meduzen/transport-delays/README.md

 - Follow the usual Laravel project installation process.
 - Run `php artisan migrate` to initialize the database.
 - Run `php artisan stib:messages` to fetch data from the [real-time STIB API](https://data.stib-mivb.brussels/explore/dataset/travellers-information-rt-production/information/) **or** run `php artisan stib:sample` to use samples data.

+You can also run `php artisan schedule:work` on your machine to fetch data on a periodic basis.

 In your browser, visit the `/stib/subways` route.